Mick Clarke - In Depth Bio

 The Mick Clarke Band meanwhile, continue to play festivals and tour dates, including the Rocking The Blues festival in England with The Yardbirds, and the Big Blues in Luxembourg with Bo Diddley, which was released as the "Live in Luxembourg" album.

 Mick and Linda are married in 2000, honeymooning in Morocco, with a trip to Marrakesh.
 In October 2003 Mick's son Jamie, now living in Los Angeles, kills himself, aged 21.
-After several months off the road Mick first takes a break in Boscastle, Cornwall, seeing Jamie's name spelled out in the sunset clouds, and later returns to regular work, to play dates including the Piazza Blues Festival in Bellinzona, Switzerland.
+After several months off the road Mick first takes a break in Boscastle, Cornwall, seeing Jamie's name spelled out in the sunset clouds, a kind of closure, and later returns to regular work, to play dates including the Piazza Blues Festival in Bellinzona, Switzerland.

 In 2007 Mick and Linda move out of London and relocate to a small village on the Surrey / Sussex border, an area which Mick refers to as "The Surrey Badlands".
 The next year or so is spent mainly updating the house, and then embarking on building Mick's home studio, which becomes known as "Rockfold".
 The band is working less now, but a new album is released on Taxim Records, "Solid Ground".

 Mick embarks on another side project, reforming SALT for a tour of London clubs.
-With Stevie Smith, Stuart McDonald and CHris Sharley again on the drums, the band revives old favourites such as "The Cobra's Melody".
+With Stevie Smith, Stuart McDonald and Chris Sharley again on the drums, the band revives old favourites such as "The Cobra's Melody".
 A second tour follows plus an appearance in Banbury, Oxfordshire.

 The first project from Rockfold Studio is "The Rambunctious Blues Experiment" - emanating from a live jam between Mick and drummer Russell Chaney.
 Mick then starts to experiment with a combination of live drums and samples, and the next album "Ramdango" is produced by Mick alone.
 The idea seems to work and Mick continues to produce one man projects, with occasional guests.
 At the time of writing there are regular releases on Spotify and other online platforms, with compilations of albums being released by BGO Records.